nbogie/microbit-sonicpi/README.md

 Flash bitio hex onto a microbit

 Run the python demo program button_triggers.py (the first time you run it it will ask you to unplug and replug your microbit, to detect port).
+If you don't have bitio installed formally, you'll need it in your path.
+One way to do this is on the command-line, assuming you're on a *nix sort of OS:

+    PYTHONPATH=~/your/path/to/bitio/src/ python3 button_triggers.py

 Press buttons on the micro:bit and tilt it on various axes.
 You should hear random notes being triggered, with different amount of cutoff depending on the amount of pitch (nose-down / nose-up tilt around the horizontal axis).
 You should also see "cue" messages appearing in Sonic Pi's cues log, looking something like /osc/mbit/neill [99, 85, "tri"]